pypa/cibuildwheel/docs/faq.md

 #### Option 2: Requirement files

-The second option, and the only one that supports other CI systems, is using a `.github/requirements-*.txt` file.
+The second option, and the only one that supports other CI systems, is using a `requirements-*.txt` file.
 The file should have a distinct name and have only one entry:

 ```bash
 # requirements-cibw.txt